chrislojacono/adventure-logbook-capstone/README.md

 My Cards that display post-search using hooks and material UI
 ```
 export default function ClimbCard({ routeData }) {

+// If the image doesnt have an image from the API, it will be given a stock photoi to use

   const imageArray = [stock1, stock2, stock3, stock4, stock5, stock6, stock7];

   const getRandomImage = () => {